 - You can only deactivate Free Apps that are not attached to Mendix Cloud nodes

 When you click an app name, a pop-up window opens with the app profile.
-You have options to directly Deactivate Project and Delete Project in this window.
+You have options to directly Deactivate App and Delete App in this window.
 The window has the following tabs:

-- Project Info – This tab has the Description and App ID fields, which are also available on the General Settings page for your app in the Developer Portal.
+- App Info – This tab has the Description and App ID fields, which are also available on the General Settings page for your app in the Developer Portal.

 - Members tab – This tab presents the active members and external members of the app.
 You can directly deactivate a member from the app by clicking their name and selecting Deactivate Member.
 For other member management options, click Manage Members, which will open the Security > Team page.
 If you are a Mendix Admin, you can also add yourself to a team via this page.

-- Project Roles – This tab presents the team roles defined via the Default App Roles tab and/or customized for a particular app.
+- App Roles – This tab presents the team roles defined via the Default App Roles tab and/or customized for a particular app.

-When you select one or more apps via the check boxes on the Active App Projects or Deactivated App Projects tab, a context menu appears at the bottom of the screen with options for exporting app details to an .xlsx file, deactivating/activating apps, and deleting apps.
+When you select one or more apps via the check boxes on the Active Apps or Deactivated Apps tab, a context menu appears at the bottom of the screen with options for exporting app details to an .xlsx file, deactivating/activating apps, and deleting apps.

 Members are users who can view and/or edit an app.
 On the Active Members tab, you can see the active members of your company who can access certain apps:

 When you click a company member’s name, a pop-up window opens with their member profile.
-The profile displays the App Projects of which they are a member as well as their Project role for each app.
+The profile displays the Apps of which they are a member as well as their App role for each app.
 Click an app name to go to its app profile pop-up window.

 On the Deactivated Members tab, you can see former members of your company who have been deactivated.